Asbestos and Plumbers

 Plumbers work in both commercial buildings and residential homes and sometimes work as part of a construction crew or work for a company responsible for repairing pre-existing plumbing problems.

-Before the early 1980s, especially between the 1940s throughout the late 1970s, asbestos was frequently used to insulate boilers, pipes, water tanks, and other products that plumbers often work with and around.
+Before the early 1980s, especially between the 1940s and the late 1970s, asbestos often insulated boilers, pipes, water tanks, and other products that plumbers work with.

 Items needed for plumbers to perform their jobs correctly were once made with asbestos, including tools, cement, valves, gaskets, welding rods, and more.

-Even though these products are no longer made with asbestos, older pipes and valves are still in use today.
+Even though these products are no longer made with asbestos, older pipes and valves are still used today.
 Over time, the pipes can wear down, break apart, and release asbestos fibers.

 Manufacturers of Asbestos-Containing Plumbing Materials and Parts